 While Mike Adams has been managing client accounts for over 30 years, he launched Adams Financial Concepts in January 2005 as an Investment Advisor through Mid-Atlantic Capital Inc. In May 2005 Adams Financial Concepts became a Registered Investment Advisor.
 So actual returns shown below are just for those eleven years.
 Results achieved prior to that cannot be verified since he was employed by Wachovia and Dain Rauscher.

-$100,000 in the composite has grown to $281,625 net of all fees and costs taking a significant dip in the Great Recession but recovering and going on to new highs. .
-This is the composite average for all accounts and some accounts may have done worse and some better than the composite.
+$100,000 in the composite has grown to $291.211 net of all fees and costs taking a significant dip in the Great Recession but recovering and going on to new highs. .
+This is the composite average for all accounts.
 Studies have shown top performing funds will at times trail their benchmark but often then catch up and surpass.
 (RW Baird, FundX).
-Since the bottom in 2009 the AFC composite of all accounts has grown at 21.5% annually.
-Paste performance is no guarantee of future performance.
+Since the bottom in 2009 through 12/31/2017 the AFC composite of all accounts has grown at 21.5% annually.
+Past performance is no guarantee of future performance.
 Check AFC blogs to view Adams’ outlook going forward.

 - Adams Financial Concepts (AFC) Managed Accounts results are net of all fees and expenses.
 The results are net, net, net.